Strasburg fires gem for MLB-best 14th win, Nats rout Dodgers

-WASHINGTON (AP) — Stephen Strasburg tossed seven masterful innings to win his seventh consecutive start, leading the Washington Nationals to an 11-4 rout of the Los Angeles Dodgers on Sunday.
+WASHINGTON (AP) — Stephen Strasburg was too tough, even for the top team in the majors.

+The Washington ace tossed seven masterful innings Sunday to win his seventh consecutive start, leading the Nationals to an 11-4 rout of the Los Angeles Dodgers.
-Brian Dozier and Juan Soto homered, while Anthony Rendon continued to swing a hot bat with three hits and four RBIs that helped the Nationals (56-49) prevent a three-game sweep by the top team in the majors.

-Corey Seager hit a three-run homer with two outs in the ninth off Nationals reliever Michael Blazek to help the Dodgers avoid their largest loss of the season.

-Adam Eaton and Washington manager Dave Martinez were ejected in the first inning for arguing a called strike, which meant they weren’t around to get a firsthand look at the latest gem authored by Strasburg (14-4).
+“Everything about him this year has been amazing,” manager Dave Martinez said.
+“The way he works.
+His attitude.
+He’s having fun.
+I just watched him dance.
+It was kind of nice.”

+Martinez watched most of Strasburg’s latest gem from the clubhouse after he and outfielder Adam Eaton were ejected for arguing a called strike in the first inning.

-The 31-year-old right-hander took over the major league lead in wins after striking out nine, walking none and limiting a potent Dodgers lineup to one run and two hits.
+Strasburg (14-4) took over the major league lead in wins after striking out nine, walking none and limiting a potent Dodgers lineup to one run and two hits.
 He threw 67 of 100 pitches for strikes.

+“He’s been everything you can imagine one of your star pitchers to be,” Martinez said.

+Brian Dozier and Juan Soto homered, while Anthony Rendon continued to swing a productive bat with three hits and four RBIs that helped the Nationals (56-49) prevent a three-game sweep by the major league-leading Dodgers (69-38).

+Corey Seager hit a three-run homer with two outs in the ninth off Nationals reliever Michael Blazek to help the Dodgers avoid their most lopsided loss of the season.

 Strasburg was perfect through 4 1/3 innings before Los Angeles got to him.
 A.J.
 Pollock doubled into the left field corner and scored when Matt Beaty doubled down the right field line.